yeungadrian/MLOps/README.md

 ## Troubleshooting
 - Insufficient resources
     - Docker compose has been setup with minimum specs for my setup
-    - Potential to run into out of memory exceptions on different setups / with newer version
+    - Potential to run into out of memory exceptions on different setups / with newer version.
     - Remove deploy section under each service as a quick workaround
 - Latest version may introduce breaking changes
-    - Images all currently point at the latest version of each service, which may require additional changes not present yet
+    - Images all currently point at the latest version of each service, which may require additional changes not present yet.

 ## Clunky aspects
 - MLflow: no official image containing psycopg2.
 Workaround of running `pip install psycopg2` prior to launching server.
 (Not enough benefits to create custom image)
 - postgreSQL: Setting up multiple databases.
-Mounting init-db.sql to docker-entrypoint-initdb.d folder which is automatically run only if postgres volume is empty
+Mounting init-db.sql to docker-entrypoint-initdb.d folder which is automatically run only if postgres volume is empty.
 - MinIO: separate container created to create bucket for MLflow.
-Left with "dead" container after setup
+Left with "dead" container after setup.
 - Langfuse: no official image for arm

 ## List of dependencies